spolu/warp/README.md

 Once connected as a client and whenever the host terminal window size changes, `warp` will attempt to resize your terminal window to the hosting tty size.
-For that reason it is recommended to run `warp connect` from a new terminal window.
+For that reason it is recommended to run `warp connect` from a new terminal window[1].

 #### Development of warp